Agenda Item

 • Default_avatar

-Sadie Dutcher almost 3 years ago
+Sadie Dutcher about 3 years ago

 I would conditionally support the operation if it could implement means to drastically reduce the number of oak trees to be cut down.
 Looking at the parcels where the operation is to be sited, there is ample area to locate 15 acres of green houses without downing so many oaks.